-In the 2011 - 2012 season, Dr. Copeland has a returned with Apollo’s Fire debuting as Queen of the Night in Mozart’s The Magic Flute, including a national broadcast and her debut at Severance Hall, the prestigious home to the Cleveland Symphony Orchestra.
-Dr. Copeland will also debuted with Opera North Carolina as Frasquita in their fall production of Bizet’s Carmen as well as a return to Opera Per Tutti as Musetta in La bohème.
-Dr. Copeland was also the soprano soloist in Handel’s Messiah with East Carolina University Symphony.
+In the 2011 - 2012 season, Ms. Copeland returned to Apollo’s Fire debuting as Queen of the Night in Mozart’s The Magic Flute, including a national broadcast and her debut at Severance Hall, the prestigious home to the Cleveland Symphony Orchestra.
+Ms. Copeland will also debuted with Opera North Carolina as Frasquita in their fall production of Bizet’s Carmen as well as a return to Opera Per Tutti as Musetta in La bohème.
+Ms. Copeland was also the soprano soloist in Handel’s Messiah with East Carolina University Symphony.

-Dr. Copeland began the 2009 - 2010 season as a Guest Artist at the International Pediatric Endocinology Lawson Wilkens Society President's Concert in New York City.
+Ms. Copeland began the 2009 - 2010 season as a Guest Artist at the International Pediatric Endocinology Lawson-Wilkens Society President's Concert in New York City.
 Shortly thereafter, she appeared as a guest recitalist at Baldwin-Wallace Conservatory in Cleveland, Ohio where she frequently coaches.
 She also reprised the role of Musetta and debuted the role of Mercedes in Carmen.
-In the spring, Dr. Copeland premiered the role of Syvia Varescu, a fiesty gypsy lover, in Kalman's The Csardas Princess under the baton of internationally acclaimed conductor Andrzej Knap.
-In the following months, she covered the roles of Lucia with Cleveland Opera and Juliette in San Diego.
-In July, Dr. Copeland made her Italian debut as Donna Elvira in Don Giovanni.
-To finish the summer, Dr. Copeland joined the voice faculty of Musica nelle Marche in Urbania, Italy.
+In the spring, Ms. Copeland premiered the role of Syvia Varescu, a fiesty gypsy lover, in Kalman's The Csardas Princess under the baton of internationally acclaimed conductor Andrzej Knap.
+In the following months, she covered the title roles of Lucia di Lammermoor with Cleveland Opera and Romeo et Juliette with San Diego Opera.
+In July, Ms. Copeland made her Italian debut as Donna Elvira in Don Giovanni.
+To finish the summer, Ms. Copeland joined the voice faculty of Musica nelle Marche in Urbania, Italy.

-In the 2008 - 2009 season, Dr. Copeland sang with New Jersey Opera as the cover for the title role in Lucia di Lammermoor and with the San Diego Opera as their Young Artist, performing the roles of Fiordiligi in Cosi fan tutte and Nell in Rumpelstiltskin.
+In the 2008 - 2009 season, Ms. Copeland sang with New Jersey Opera as the cover for the title role in Lucia di Lammermoor and with the San Diego Opera as their Young Artist, performing the roles of Fiordiligi in Così fan tutte and Nell in Rumpelstiltskin.

-Other considerable performances include her appearance with Indianapolis Opera as Papagena in The Magic Flute, Musetta in La bohème at DuPage Opera, Mabel in The Pirates of Penzance at Louisiana Lyric Opera, and at Indiana University Opera Theater as Zdenka in Strauss’s Arabella and as Peep-Bo in The Mikado.
+Other considerable performances include Papagena in The Magic Flute, Antonia in Les Contes d'Hoffmann, Mabel in The Pirates of Penzance, and Zdenka in Strauss’s Arabella.